-Opiates are highly addictive—often dangerous—substances, whether illegal or medically prescribed.
+Opiates are highly addictive often dangerous substances, whether illegal or medically prescribed.
 They are typically prescribed for pain management, however, regular use of these medications can lead to dependence.
 Dependence can result in addiction which can cause overdose amongst other severe consequences.
-Given that the nation is in an opioid crisis, it is essential that opiate detox centers such as Brentwood Springs in Nashville are available and ready to help those in need.
+Given that the nation is in an opioid crisis, it is essential that opiate detox centers such as Brentwood Springs in the Nashville and Bowling Green area are available and ready to help those in need.

 Effects of Opiate Use